 Europe was the exclusive domain of the event until 1973, when it first made a trip to the United States.
 The event has since been held outside the Old Country several times, including Chile, New Zealand, Brazil, the United States and Australia.

 The rules of the ISDE has evolved over the years, but it has always run under an enduro-type format, where riders have to follow a set route at a set pace over six days.
 In addition, there are strict controls on when a rider may work on his or her machine and the availability of tools and spare parts.
 The mileage of the event can vary, but is well over 1,000 total miles.

 Today, teams from all over the world compete at the ISDE.
-The World Trophy Team features six riders, the Junior Trophy Team features four riders, and the Women’s Trophy Team features three riders.
+The World Trophy Team features four riders, the Junior Trophy Team features three riders, and the Women’s Trophy Team features three riders.
 In addition, each country can send a number of three-rider club teams.
 Teams compete for team honors, while each individual rider races for a gold, silver or bronze medal, which are based on a rider’s finishing time relative to the leader.

 The United States has won the World Trophy only once in the history of the prestigious event.
 The 2016 U.S. World Trophy Team of Taylor Robert, Kailub Russell, Thad DuVall and Layne Michael came out on top in Spain that year, with Robert finishing as the fastest individual rider.
 This was the second time in history that a U.S. rider took top individual honors; Ryan Sipes, a member of the 2016 team before injury sidelined him and he was replaced by Michael, finished first among all individual riders in 2015.